sudharshini-ops/PRODIGY_SD_03/README.md

         for idx, contact in enumerate(contacts, start=1):
             print(f"{idx}.
 Name: {contact['name']}, Phone: {contact['phone']}, Email: {contact['email']}")

-# Function to search for a contact by name
 def search_contact(name):
     found_contacts = [contact for contact in contacts if name.lower() in contact['name'].lower()]
     if not found_contacts: